thelucre/log-deprecated-notices/readme.txt

 This is a plugin for developers.
 WP_DEBUG is not needed, though its general usage is strongly recommended.
 Deprecated notices normally exposed by WP_DEBUG will be logged instead.

+This plugin also logs incorrect function usage, which WordPress started reporting in 3.1.

 Please report any bugs to plugins at [andrewnacin.com](http://andrewnacin.com/), or find me in IRC #wordpress-dev or @[nacin](http://twitter.com/nacin) on Twitter.

-This is beta software.
+This is young software.
 It works, but there's a lot left on the todo (check out the Other Notes tab).
 Have an idea?
 Let me know.

 == Installation ==

+For an automatic installation through WordPress:

+1. Go to the 'Add New' plugins screen in your WordPress admin area
+1. Search for 'Log Deprecated Notices'
+1. Click 'Install Now' and activate the plugin
+1. View the log in the 'Tools' menu, under 'Deprecated Calls'

+Or use a nifty tool by WordPress lead developer Mark Jaquith:

+1. Visit [this link](http://coveredwebservices.com/wp-plugin-install/?plugin=log-deprecated-notices) and follow the instructions.

+For a manual installation via FTP:

-1. Upload `log-deprecated-notices.php` to the `/wp-content/plugins/` directory
+1. Upload the `log-deprecated-notices` directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' screen in your WordPress admin area

-3. View the log in the 'Tools' menu, under 'Deprecated Calls'
+To upload the plugin through WordPress, instead of FTP:

+1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

 This plugin is will remove log entries when it is uninstalled and deleted.